Rave-Saber/AVR-APA102-library/README.md

 ## TODO

-* Allow specifying delay times for solid patterns - useful when a solid is nested in a series pattern.
+* Modify extension/retraction delay so it's only used for the LED (de)activation rate - respect the pattern step's delay amount for stepping through the pattern.
 * Allow passing user data to `SERIES` pattern arguments.
 * Allow nesting of `SERIES` patterns.
     * Would make re-using sequence transitions easier
     * Probably need to make series step globals into struct.
 Pause playback of parent series while playing sub-series.
-* User-defined pattern functions via callbacks
 * Make `current_sequence` array in `apa102_patterns` available to library
   consumers?
 Either by exposing the array or functions to modify it.
 * Support assigning different patterns to specific LED ranges